emaleavil/RPTodoPython/README.md

 ## Install required dependencies

 In order to install required dependencies from `requirements.txt` file.
 Run the following command `python -m pip install -r requirements.txt`

+## Commands

+### Init

+Creates database file : `python -m rptodo init`.
+You can use the default location path or provide new one using --db-path or -db options, note that using this option you need to provide filename too.